Next: Files directories and localnames, Previous: Bug Reports, Up: Top [Contents][Index]

 Note that file name cannot be edited here because the environment variables are not expanded during editing in the minibuffer.

-gives additional flexibility for editing in the
+The abbrev-mode gives additional flexibility for editing in the

 minibuffer: